zhmz90/julia/doc/manual/calling-c-and-fortran-code.rst

     each element replaced by its ``cconvert`` version.
 This allows, for example, passing an ``argv`` pointer array of type ``Vector{ByteString}`` to an argument of type ``Ptr{Ptr{Cchar}}``.

-On all systems we currently support, basic C/C++ value types may be translated to Julia types as follows.
-Every C type also has a corresponding Julia type with the same name, prefixed by C. This can help for writing portable code (and remembering that an int in C is not the same as an Int in Julia).
+The following tables give the correspondence between basic C/C++ and Fortran value types and Julia type.
+Each C type also has a corresponding Julia type alias, which is useful for writing portable portable code (and remembering that an int in C is not the same as an Int in Julia).

 **System Independent**